-- Now is the time to ensure that the diet is absolutely appropriate, as clean and uncontaminated as possible, alongside forage-balanced minerals to support the physical frame and the vitality of the central nervous system.
+- Now is the time to ensure that the diet is absolutely appropriate, as clean and uncontaminated as possible, alongside forage-balanced minerals and nutrients to support the health of the physical frame and the vitality of the central nervous system.

 - Now we need to focus on strengthening immunity.
 The gut needs cleaning up with the beneficial microbiota levels repopulated, via probiotics, for the digestive system to digest, assimilate and absorb the food nutrients, which will start to rebuild the body.
 Up to 80% of immunity is built from the gut so as the gut gets healthier, immunity gets stronger and eventually, health and homeostasis is restored.

 A stressed system is a poorly functioning one.
 It destroys gut health, upon which whole-body health and immunity relies.
 It means that the feed nutrients won’t be getting to the body’s cells to maintain optimum health and movement, so the physiological self – the functioning self - is exhausted.

 The organism, from cellular to organismic level, is overburdened, fatigued, toxic, acidic, and in need of a mega clean-up and the whole process follows a 3-stage process; Alleviate, Detoxification and Fortify.

 - It starts with alleviating the symptoms by calming the body gently back to a de-stressed state with adaptogen herbs - ONLINE SHOP